Questions to ask yourself:

 Some migrants received land grants and settled in farming communities near to those with whom they shared kinship links.
 Examples of this type of settlement can be found in the Ottawa Valley, outside of Bytown (Ottawa) on both sites of the Ottawa River where for example Irish migrants settled in Quyon and Mayo, Lower Canada and Fitzroy Harbour, Upper Canada.

 Irish migrants also settled in the growing cities of Canada.
 Quebec, Montreal and Toronto all developed large Irish communities.
-Urban Irish became labourers in the burgeoning industrialized factories or itinerant workers on canal construction projects.
-This growing, English-speaking workforce, was a boon for Anglo-Canadian capitalists as the Irish competed for work with French Canadians.
+Urban Irish became labourers in the burgeoning factories, or itinerant workers on the various canal construction projects.
+This was during the first phase of industrialization that was quickly changing both Lower and Upper Canada at the time.
+The growing, English-speaking workforce, was a boon for Anglo-Canadian capitalists as the Irish competed for work with French Canadians.
 Overall, the arrival of tens of thousands of emigrants in the 1840s and 1850s changed the demographic balance of Canada.